scrumteamravens/pega-web-ready/README.md

 Pega Docker Image
 ===========

-This project creates a docker image which runs the prweb web application within a Tomcat 7 container
+This project is a slim version of pega-web docker image that runs pega application expecting prweb.war to be mounted while performing docker run.

 # Build